LOCAL SEO GUIDE

 SEARCH ENGINE OPTIMIZATION

-Planning, creating, analyzing, and adapting online content in order to rank high in Google and the major search engines for a targeted keyword phrase and grow interest, likes, shares, links, lists, sales, and customers.
+Planning, creating, analyzing, and adapting online content in order to rank high in Google and the major search engines for targeted keywords & topics to grow interest, likes, shares, links, lists, sales, and customers.

 What Is Local SEO?